stdevPavelmc/mailad/CONTRIBUTING.md

 ### Direct money donations

-- You can donate using any of the available payment gateways, choose the most convenient for you: QvaPay, Transfermovil, EnZona:
+- You can donate using any of the available payment gateways, choose the most convenient for you.

 <p>
     <table>